National Medal of Science

 Call for Nominations - 2014 National Medal of Science

-The National Science Foundation will accept nominations for the 2014 National Medal of Science between January and March 2014.
-Thank you for
+The National Science Foundation is now accepting nominations for the 2014 National Medal of Science.
+Nominations are due on April 1, 2014.

 The National Medal of Science was established by the 86th Congress in 1959 as a Presidential Award to be given to individuals "deserving of special recognition by reason of their outstanding contributions to knowledge in the physical, biological, mathematical, or engineering sciences."
 In 1980 Congress expanded this recognition to include the social and behavioral sciences.